Do you feel like every company is warning you about the “dangerous chemicals lurking” in your products these days?

 That’s all !
 This is a brief conversation, but I hope you find it helpful!
 I don’t have any background in chemistry, so all opinions expressed were Aubri’s.
 To be clear, Aubri mentioned some brands as examples, but we are NOT endorsing any specific products here (which is why we don’t mention where Aubri works and I edited out the brand logo from the header image).

-Lastly, here’s my $0.02: if this is something you care about, I encourage you to do your own research and trust authors that have credentials and cite peer-reviewed sources (such as the Waste Free PhD).
-And don’t let companies using marketing tactics scare you into thinking you HAVE to buy this and that.
+Lastly, here’s my $0.02: if this is something you care about, I encourage you to really dig in the research and learn from authors that have credentials and cite peer-reviewed sources (such as the Waste Free PhD or Lab Muffin).
+Don’t let companies using marketing tactics scare you into thinking you HAVE to buy this and that.
 Some products are necessary (i.e., I can’t make sunscreen at home), but there are so many important ways we should take care of our skin besides slathering products on it: getting enough sleep, eat better, exercise…so keep that in mind while you shop for only the products you need please 🙂

 If you want to get more into the weeds: